 We can also combine more than two lists with

-List module also provides the
+List also provides the

-append function that lets us combine two lists.
+append function for combining two lists.

-Combining more than two lists with
+++, combining more than two lists with

-append is a bit tedious though.
+append is a bit tedious.

 If we have a bunch of lists buried inside another list, we can use the